bostonlink/pamalt/README.md

 5. Edit the C:\pamalt\pamalt\conf\pamalt.conf file with the proper credentials
 6. Should be ready to rock and roll, test,test,test!

-## 3.0 - ISSUES

-Have to implement better XML parsing and writing

 ## SPECIAL THANKS!

 Rich Popson (@Rastafari0728)